 Does your company have an employee financial wellness program?

-This seems to be a common question HR managers and company executives hear these days.
+This seems to be a common question HR managers and company executives hear these days, especially during a global pandemic where many are struggling financially.
 Interest in these programs is growing.
 Employers are increasingly aware that employees are struggling financially and need help beyond what traditional benefits like health insurance and retirement benefits can offer.
 Nearly half of employees are stressed about their finances and a quarter are distracted at work as a result.

 It's no wonder many employees are stressed out about money.
 Almost half of employees don't have enough money in savings to cover 3 months of living expenses should they need it and nearly half say they have a hard time paying their expenses.